Pritam9078/guestbook-dapp/README.md

-# Guestbook dApp
+Guestbook dApp

-## 📌 Project Description
+📌 Project Description
 The Guestbook dApp is a simple smart contract built using the Clarity language on the Stacks blockchain.
 It allows users to leave a short message (like signing a digital guestbook) and retrieve it later.
 Each user's message is uniquely tied to their wallet address.

-## 🌍 Project Vision
+🌍 Project Vision
 The goal of this dApp is to demonstrate how users can interact with decentralized applications on the Stacks blockchain.
 It focuses on simplicity, clarity, and utility — offering a foundation for more advanced social or messaging features in Web3.

+💻 Tech Stack
+Smart Contracts: Clarity (on Stacks blockchain)

+Frontend: React

+Styling: Tailwind CSS

+Wallet Integration: Leather Wallet (formerly Hiro Wallet)

-## 🚀 Future Scope
+🚀 Future Scope

-- Add timestamps for messages
+Add timestamps for messages

-- Enable editing or deleting messages
+Enable editing or deleting messages

-- Create a front-end using React + Hiro Wallet
+Create a front-end using React + Leather Wallet ✅

-- Public feed showing all user messages
+Public feed showing all user messages

-- Limit rate of messages per user to avoid spam
+Limit rate of messages per user to avoid spam

 ## 📝 Contract Address;-
 ST14GBGN745D9TY68Q99DJEQJNGTV8BP9YX4FCH1N.guestbook